snac-cooperative/technical-docs/Specifications/Resource Relation.md

 2) the 300 extent data which is human readable information about the size/extent of the archival materials

 In the case of EAD we need the \<prefercite> element where there is no \<repository> element.
 We will review the data since the two elements are not supposed to be interchangable.
+Element prefercite contains the institution name and often the address as well, often in a single line.
+There is often a prefercite when repository is missing or empty.
+We there is a good repository, prefercite usually seems to be left out or empty.

 Question: Why are we using resource name instead of doing a join to the related constellation via ic_id?
 Does related_resource_name exist for performance reasons?